 Commodus is portrayed outright as Hercules, complete with lion skin and club, in his portraits, and a cult was established to worship the emperor as Hercules.
 He had Nero’s colossus altered to resemble himself as Hercules, with an inscription added: “Jupiter’s son, victorious Hercules am I, not Lucius, even though forced to bear that name.”

 All of this, of course, reveals a vast and towering megalomania.
 At the very end of his life, he even renamed Rome “Colonia Lucia Aelia Nova Commodiana,” which means something like “The New Colony of Commodus.”
 He also had all the months of the year named after himself, and he liked to be addressed as either Amazonius or Exsuperatorius, two titles difficult to render into English but carrying connotations of martial skill and transcendent superlativeness.

 The Senate was renamed “the lucky Commodian Senate,” the Roman people were renamed “the Commodian people,” and all the legions were to be given the title “Commodian.”
 Commodus was declared “The Golden One,” and his reign “The Golden Age.”
 All of this made Commodus deeply unpopular in senatorial circles, but it amused the masses to no end.
 His Herculean persona promised them protection, while his extravagant generosity (cash handouts are proclaimed on nine coin issues) and his fine spectacles, which he staged and then sometimes took part in himself, all added to his popular appeal.

-Learn more: Diocletian and the Crises of the Third Century
+Learn more about Diocletian and the crises of the Third Century

 The Death of a Madman